architect-711/touch-typing-tester/README.md

 ## What does that application do?

-Programm shows a letter in uppercase from a letter dictionary and use writes that letter in input field, and don't worry it is case insensitive.
+Programm shows a words in uppercase from a symbol dictionary and use writes that symbol in input field, and don't worry it is case insensitive.

 Letters: qwertyuiop[]asdfghjkl;'zxcvbnm,./